Coffee Grind Size ChartLast updated on 5/02/2022

 6. Fine Ground Coffee

 Your fine ground coffee should look and feel like sugar.
-Use this coffee grounds consistency for brewing methods where the grounds only briefly contact the water, otherwise, you end up with an over-extracted final product.
+Fine coffee grounds work best with brewing methods where the grounds briefly contact water.
+Otherwise, you end up with an over-extracted final product.

 Fine Ground Coffee Uses: